Vertu Motors: Partnerships

 Vertu has a range of different partnerships across the worlds of sport and entertainment, both at a brand and a local level.

 One of Vertu's main partnerships revolves around the BTCC, where the company has backed the EXCELR8 team since 2021 and took up the role of title sponsor for the 2022 campaign, where it secured the title with Tom Ingram.
-Having previously competed under the Bristol Street Motors name, the team reverts to running as Team VERTU from the 2025 season.
+Having previously competed under the Bristol Street Motors name, the team reverted to running as Team VERTU from the 2025 season, where Ingram was once again crowned champion.

-The company is also the title sponsor of the MINI CHALLENGE, a role it adopted from the start of 2023.
+The company was also the title sponsor of the MINI CHALLENGE that runs as a support series to the BTCC, a role it adopted from the start of 2023 and which ran through to the conclusion of 2025.

 Other motorsport-related partnerships saw Vertu sponsor Channel 4 F1 from 2020-2022 through the Bristol Street Motors and Macklin Motors brands, whilst the Click2Drive Bristol Street Motors Racing team competed in the 2022 W Series season with drivers Alice Powell and Jessica Hawkins.

+Vertu also operates a number of partnerships in football, the biggest of which saw it named as front-of-shirt sponsor for Burnley FC ahead of the 2026/27 season in an expansion of a long-standing relationship dating back to 2022.